 - AWS EC2

 - Digital Ocean

 This type of cloud computing offering allows customers to develop, run, and manage applications on the Cloud, thus removing the inherent complexity of creating a computing infrastructure of their own.

 If you compare IaaS vs PaaS vs SaaS, you will probably consider PaaS a simpler version of IaaS.
 It can still serve its consumers with services such as storage solutions and servers.
 However, you will be using the infrastructure to develop a single application that you can deliver to your clients over the internet.

 Similar to the other IaaS PaaS SaaS cloud categories, PaaS provides a secure platform for you to develop your solution on the internet.

 What are the pros and cons of PaaS?

 Because PaaS offers existing infrastructure, startups are faced with minimal requirements in terms of deployment, which leads to a rapid entrance to the market and a more substantial presence.

 The on-demand nature of PaaS enables careful planning and scalability of the solution.
-As more components are needed to address business growth, the opportunities are there to leverage existing resources and expand it.
+As more components are needed to address business growth, PaaS examples provide you with opportunities to leverage existing resources and expand them.

 PaaS offers a ‘ready-made’ solution, which significantly reduces operational costs.
-This business model is an excellent and viable choice for startups whose resources might be limited.
+Such PaaS examples showcase that the business model is an excellent and viable choice for startups whose resources might be limited.